 As storage capacities continue to expand, the cost advantage of tape backups have diminished, while low-cost disk arrays have become the popular backup solution.
 A survey conducted by ESG shows that 64% of the respondents have or are intending to implement a D2D backup solution.
 Disk-to-disk backup not only reduces backup time, it also accelerates restore time, better than tape backup, for on-the-fly data recovery.
 Integrating D2D backup with snapshot technology for instantaneous point in time replication enables reliable recovery and restoration of lost or corrupted files.

 iSCSI SANs integrate high availability features and expandable storage enables options for adding nodes and supporting primary, secondary and tertiary storage.
-For a complete SAN in a box supporting D2D backups, learn more about integrated storage concentrators.
+For a complete SAN in a box supporting D2D backups, Contact Us about integrated storage concentrators.

 In environments requiring hundreds of servers, the cost associated with managing individual servers are relatively high.
 With the help of high-density blade servers, enterprises can maximize data center resources and lessen infrastructure management costs by simplifying cabling, reducing power consumption and eliminating time-consuming IT administration.
 Deploying blade servers that use SAN storage enables server and storage centralization.
 With each blade incorporating features such as provisioning, load balancing and failover capabilities to reduce system downtime.

 IDC reports that blade servers continue to be the fastest-growing segment of the worldwide server market, which has been fueled by increased consolidation incentives and high availability requirements.
 With the ability to boot from SAN there are significant advantages in deploying diskless blade servers to maintain high availability and reduce operational costs and complexities.
 Learn how deploying SAN in a blade server environment can consolidate storage resources and provide a centralized IT management system.